The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Applications

 If we ignore heavy tails and estimate $(\mu_y, \sigma_y)$ by Gaussian MLE, $\widehat{\mu}_y = 0$ can not be rejected on a $\alpha = 1\%$ level (Table \ref{tab:SP500_Gaussian}).
-As OLS over-estimates the variance in presence of heavy tails, this test conclusion should not be trusted.
+However, a plain sample average over-estimates the variance in presence of heavy tails, and thus adds bias to the test statistic.